When They Don’t Get It

 5. Resist defending your kids’ social lives.

 That one rarely goes anywhere good.
 We’ve all been programmed since toddlerhood to believe that socialization matters and that it happens at school.
 Trying to get adults to understand differently is an exercise in clacking your noggin against a cutting board!
-So side step it like this: “My kids have great social lives.
-You know us.
-We’re into people, just like you!”
-Something to the effect that lets them know that you aren’t worried one tiny bit about their futures as successful people in the world.
+Just let them know your children do have social lives and that you aren’t worried one bit about your kids’ futures as successful people in the world.

-Turn away insulting comments with a polite, “I’d rather not talk about homeschool on my Thanksgiving vacation.
+Turn away insulting comments with a polite, “I’d rather not talk about homeschool on my holiday vacation.
 This is my time off.”
 Curmudgeons don’t deserve the full “why I homeschool” defense.
+Use the remote control or dessert to distract the persistent.
+As we like to say…